Catherine Kramarczuk Voulgarides

-Catherine Kramarczuk Voulgarides is an educational consultant and an assistant professor of special education at Touro College in New York City.
+Catherine Kramarczuk Voulgarides is an assistant professor of special education at the City University of New York (CUNY)—Hunter College.

 “This important book addresses critical issues related to the education of students with disabilities and makes the case for why new approaches are needed to ensure that the educational needs of all children are met.
 Insightful and well researched, this book will be an invaluable resource for educators everywhere.”

 —Pedro A. Noguera, Distinguished Professor of Education, UCLA Graduate School of Education & Information Studies

 “This book provides a necessary discussion of racial/ethnic disproportionality and its intersection with special education policy, particularly forcing us to consider a critical question of IDEA: is it enough?
 Voulgarides shares an amazing description of how policy, individual actors, political forces, and racial/ethnic dynamics operate within a school district and unintentionally result in racial disparities.
 This is a necessary read for special education policy champions.”

 Tentative Table of Contents

 The Limits of IDEA to Address Complex Inequities

 Organization of the Book

 Holding Ourselves Accountable for Inequity